conniezl/gettingcleaningdata/CodeBook.md

 * Values: 1 to 30

 ### timeBodyAccMeanX:
 * Description: The average by individual and activity, of the mean of the Body Acceleration time domain signals on axis x during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeBodyAccMeanY
 * Description: The average by individual and activity, of the mean of the Body Acceleration time domain signals on axis y during a sliding window time period.
 * Record Type: numeric
 * Values: between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeBodyAccMeanZ
 * Description: The average by individual and activity, of the mean of the Body Acceleration time domain signals on axis z during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeGravityAccMeanX
 * Description: The average by individual and activity, of the mean of the Gravity Acceleration time domain signals on axis x during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeGravityAccMeanY
 * Description: The average by individual and activity, of the mean of the Gravity Acceleration time domain signals on axis y during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeGravityAccMeanZ
 * Description: The average by individual and activity, of the mean of the Gravity Acceleration time domain signals on axis z during a sliding window time period.
 * Record Type: numeric
 * Values:  between -1 and 1
+* Units: The standard gravity units 'g'

 ### timeBodyAccJerkMeanX
 * Description: The average by individual and activity, of the mean of the Jerk signals derived from the Body Acceleration time domain signals on axis x during a sliding window time period.